Jim Steinman: 2000s

 In 2002, the Opera Babes released the album Beyond Imagination.
 Steinman produced the track "Vittoria!", adapted from the Giuseppe Verdi opera Aida.
-Steven Rinkoff was credited with co-production, recording and mixing.
-Like many Steinman productions, it includes work by electronic-music arranger and programmer Jeff Bova.
-Steinman was also credited as arranger, along with Jeff Bova and Jon Cohen.
+Rinkoff was credited with co-production, recording and mixing.
+Like many Steinman productions, it included work by electronic-music arranger and programmer Jeff Bova.
+Steinman was also credited as arranger, along with Bova and Jon Cohen.
 In 2004, the film Shrek 2 was released, along with a soundtrack album.
 The album has two dance covers of the Steinman/Pitchford song "Holding Out for a Hero", one with vocals by Jennifer Saunders and the other credited to Frou Frou.
 In 2005, The Everly Brothers released a limited edition album titled On the Wings of a Nightingale: The Mercury Studio Recordings.
 This album included the song "A Kiss Is a Terrible Thing to Waste", written and produced by Steinman.
 The recording on that album was made in 1987, during the recording sessions that ended up being the 1989 album Some Hearts.
 However, the Steinman song was not released until 2005.
 This song is different from the song with the same title in Whistle Down the Wind.
 The two songs with this title share only a few words and no music in common, with the Everly Brothers version containing musical motifs recycled from the Steinman song "Out of the Frying Pan (And Into the Fire)".
-A demo recording of this song, with Rory Dodd singing lead vocals, has for many years been in circulation among fan websites.
-Steinman also wrote a later incarnation of "A Kiss Is A Terrible Thing To Waste", with partly different music and a partly different lyric.
-Steinman made a recording of this later incarnation with Gina Taylor, a.k.a.
-Gina Taylor-Pickens or Gina Taylor Pickens, singing the lead vocal.
-That recording was most likely made when the Pandora's Box album Original Sin was made, in the late 1980s, and has been in circulation among fans on the internet.
+Steinman also wrote a later incarnation of "A Kiss Is A Terrible Thing To Waste", with partly different music and a partly different lyrics.
+Steinman made a recording of this later incarnation with Gina Taylor, singing the lead vocal.
+That recording was most likely made when the Pandora's Box album Original Sin was recorded.